-The following steps walk you through creating an instance group with virtual machines on Google Compute Engine in preparation for installing Elastic Cloud Enterprise.
+The following steps describe how to create an instance group with virtual machines on Google Compute Engine in preparation for installing Elastic Cloud Enterprise.

-To learn more about the concepts used in this section, see Google Cloud Platform Documentation.
+To learn more about the concepts used in this section, check Google Cloud Platform Documentation.

 To set up your GCP instance group with virtual machines:

 - Log into the Google Cloud Platform console.

 - Under Instance Templates, select CREATE INSTANCE TEMPLATE and name your template.